mapcrafter/mapcrafter/docs/configuration.rst

     **Default:** ``%text``

-    You can change the title used for markers (the name shown when you hover a marker) by using different placeholders:
+    You can change the title used for markers (the name shown when you hover over a marker) by using different placeholders:

     ============= =======
     Placeholder   Meaning